Where: L’Albir (a.k.a. El Albir or just plain old Albir to its friends), Valencia province, Costa Blanca, Spain.

 Visited the Guardia Civil

-So on our last night we planned to go to the Caribbean grill restaurant, and I was so excited about getting some hot spicy chicken and pineapple – but it wasn’t to be, as numpty here lost my wallet.
+On the last night of our first visit we planned to go to La Roca, the Caribbean grill restaurant.
+I was so excited about getting some hot spicy chicken and pineapple – but it wasn’t to be, as numpty here lost my wallet.
 If it was just the case of cancelling bank cards this wouldn’t have been too much of an issue, as I always carry a spare card in a different location (see Jen’s practical safety advice for more good travel safety ideas) – and I could have used this card until we got home.
 The problem was that we had driven to Albir and my driving licence was in the wallet – and in Spain, by law, you have to have your driving licence when you are driving.

-Anyhoo, I had a feeling we would find it.
+Anyhoo, I had a feeling we would find it when we packed up to go home.
 And we did.
-The next morning as we were packing up to leave.
-Somehow (probably while I was distracted by a small child) my wallet had fallen underneath my windscreen wipers – and luckily Jeff spotted this as he was packing up the car.
-So it had been there all along.
+Somehow (probably while I was distracted by a small child) my wallet had fallen underneath my windscreen wipers, underneath my car bonnet – so it had been there all along.
+Luckily Jeff found it so we were able to drive home with no more fuss.

 So on the one hand I didn’t get Caribbean food overlooking the sea, but we did learn a lot and I’m really proud of both of us that we managed to navigate Spanish bureaucracy, in Spanish.